 What’s nice about Vitamin C serums is that they can be applied as a base layer underneath whatever products you use in the morning, because the good ones never feel sticky.
 (This list of the best vitamin C serums includes all the “good ones”!)

-For optimal results, you should use Vitamin C serum every single day.
+For optimal results, you should use vitamin C serum every single day.
+This is the one I’m currently using—I’ve been really impressed with it!

 However, keep in mind that exfoliating can cause some sensitivity—particularly if you’re using a chemical exfoliant that contains acids like AHA and BHA—so be sure to use your Vitamin C serum and acids at different times of day.